Religious Freedom Arguments Give Rise To Executive Order Battle

 Key government policies on religious freedom and discrimination, once set through legislation, are increasingly dictated by presidential orders, meaning they shift capriciously from one administration to the next.

-Four years later, the Trump administration weakened that order with another unilateral move directing that contractors facing a discrimination claim under Obama's order should be entitled to a "religious exemption."
+Four years later, the Trump administration weakened that order with a unilateral move directing that contractors facing a discrimination claim under Obama's order should be entitled to a "religious exemption."

 Elections